-Generally speaking, "Panda Dome" is not the most expensive, nor is it the cheapest provider we examined, however, its various premium packages offer a great deal of flexibility, specifically with regards to what sort of extra features you might want to have access to.
+Generally speaking, Panda Dome is not the most expensive, nor is it the most affordable provider we examined, however, its various premium packages offer a great deal of flexibility, specifically with regards to what sort of extra features you might want to have access to.

 Alternatives to Panda Security

 Should you want more features, we recommend giving Kaspersky, Avira, or ESET a look.
 Overall, at nearly the same price, we found Bitdefender to be much more impressive, owing to its excellent user interface and impressive testing lab results.
 A list of popular alternatives to Panda Security can be found in the table below: